What is Dermabrasion?

 What about recovery after Dermabrasion?

 After dermabrasion the treated area starts off really, really red, like road rash or very bad sunburn.
-Ointment soon gets replaced by moisturizers and concealers for the color and during this healing process you will be followed along by Priscila Ferrand, our Skin Care RN as well.
+Ointment soon gets replaced by moisturizers and concealers for the color and during this healing process.
 Many patients can see immediate results in much smoother skin.
 During the recovery period, which can last up to a week, common side effects include:

 - Redness, with some residual pinkness for up to eight weeks